-During 2014, 2013 and 2012, the Company recognized rent expense and occupancy costs of \$4.4 million, \$3.4 million and \$2.6 million, respectively.
+For the year ended December 31, 2015, 2014 and 2013, the Company recognized rent expense and occupancy costs of \$5.2 million, \$4.4 million and \$3.4 million, respectively.

 Commitments and Contingencies

 The Company records liabilities for legal and other contingencies when information available to the Company indicates that it is probable that a liability has been incurred and the amount of loss can be reasonably estimated.
 Legal costs in connection with legal and other contingencies are expensed as costs are incurred.